 PL 303 State and Local Government (3) Offered Spring.
-This course analyzes the structure and functions of state and local governments.
-The student will learn about topics such as federalism, police power, political parties, and policymaking as observed from the state level and from their relationship to the federal government.
+Students learn various political theories of state government by examining federalism, police power, and state sovereignty and analyzing major functions of state and local political systems.
 This course may be taken as a history elective by history major, minor, or teaching field; or as a social science elective.

 PL 407 Political Science Research (3) Offered Fall odd.
 Prereq.: MA 125 and junior or senior political science concentration.
 Students learn the logic, design, sampling, and data collection techniques involved in research methods in political science.

 PL 413 Political Science Internship (3) Offered Interterm, Summer.
 Prereq.: Junior or senior, 12 hours of PL courses, and approval from chair of humanities.
 This internship of at least 120 hours provides an opportunity for the student to gain practical knowledge about a career in government or with an organization that works to affect government policy.